Number of Active Chapters: 43

 The chapter of today continues pushing ever forward, adopting Acacia's recently developed Cornerstones membership development program in hopes of helping its brothers to become more balanced, responsible, and educated men, ready to take on a more active part in the affairs of the communities in which they reside.

-This year our chapter received awards in Ritual Exemplification and Alumni Communication at our national convention.
+During 2012, our chapter received awards in Ritual Exemplification and Alumni Communication at our national convention.
 We also received the Most Improved Chapter Award from our International Headquarters.